byteme980/recipes-md/src/markdown-pages/slow-cooker-turkey-chili.md

 Deglaze pan with tomatoes and/or chicken broth.
 Transfer to slow cooker dish.

-Add drained beans and spiced to slow cooker.
+Add drained beans and spices to slow cooker.
 Cook on high for 4 hours.
 Serve.